MikeFair/Safire/README.md

 Safire
 ======

-Implementation of the "Safire" language on Parrot - an xTalk clone Language 'safire' was created with ../tools/dev/mk_language_shell.pl, r$Revision$.
+"Safire" Mike's take on what an xTalk could be (built with NQP, Parrot, and lots of help from Perl6) Language 'Safire' was began with ../tools/dev/mk_language_shell.pl, r$Revision$.

-    $ parrot setup.pir
+    $ vi build.sh (set PREFIX to wherever your parrot install is)
-    $ parrot setup.pir test
+    $ ./build.sh